thenickdude/wacom-driver-fix/Readme.md

 }
 ```

+### Graphire 1 & 2 and Intuos 1 & 2 drivers

-The drivers for Graphire 1 & 2 additionally have this problem in their ORadialSubMenuTableView::reloadData() method, and the
+These drivers have the same problems as the Graphire 3 & 4 drivers, plus the same `_dataSource` problem in their
-fix is the same there.
+`ORadialSubMenuTableView::reloadData() method`, with the same fix.